KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 * the `keyRelationship` which specifies which DID key must be used
 * and the `did` (`DidUri`) which specifies the DID that must sign the data

-The call back is expected to return `SignResponseData` which contains
+The callback is expected to return `SignResponseData` which contains

 * the `signature` as an `UInt8Array`
 * the `keyUri` which identifies the key that was used for signing